-By day five, my sensitive skin had become inflamed with the worst rosacea flareup I have experienced in several years including some painful pimples, so I won't be using Nerium anymore.
+By day five, my sensitive skin had become inflamed with the worst rosacea flareup I have experienced in several years including some painful pimples.
+My skin looked and felt burned, so I won't be using Nerium anymore.
 There is some debate about Nerium's safety, especially in regards to skin inflammation, and my sensitive skin was definitely inflamed by day 5.
+Within the 5 day test period there was no discernible difference in my skin other than the bad rosacea flareup the product caused.
 I would not recommend Nerium for sensitive skin and would suggest caution even with normal skin.

 Copyright Notice: Thank you for reading and thank you for sharing the link to this skincare article with others.
 This article and/or photos are not available to repost on websites, blogs, Facebook, etc. If you would like to continue receiving skin care articles, please click the free Subscribe icon.
 If you have any questions about skin care, this article or about writing for Examiner, email me at email@example.com.